rust-lang/rust/src/librustc/infer/higher_ranked/README.md

     for<'a> fn(&'a T) <: for<'b> fn(&'b T)

 and hence `&A` and `&x` were created "together".
-In general, the intention of the skolemized names is that they are supposed to be fresh names that could never be equal to anything from the outside.
+In general, the intention of the placeholder names is that they are supposed to be fresh names that could never be equal to anything from the outside.
 But when inference comes into play, we might not be respecting this rule.

-So the way we solve this is to add a fourth step that examines the constraints that refer to skolemized names.
+So the way we solve this is to add a fourth step that examines the constraints that refer to placeholder names.
 Basically, consider a non-directed version of the constraint graph.
-Let `Tainted(x)` be the set of all things reachable from a skolemized variable `x`.
+Let `Tainted(x)` be the set of all things reachable from a placeholder variable `x`.
 `Tainted(x)` should not contain any regions that existed before the step at which the skolemization was performed.
 So this case here would fail because `&x` was created alone, but is relatable to `&A`.